 Jeong, Alghowinem, Arias, Aymerich-Franch, Lapedriza, Park, and

 Picard is an active inventor with multiple patents, including wearable and non-contact sensors, algorithms, and systems for sensing, recognizing, and responding respectfully to human affective information.
 Her inventions have applications in autism, epilepsy, depression, PTSD, sleep, stress, dementia, autonomic nervous system disorders, human and machine learning, health behavior change, market research, customer service, and human-computer interaction.
 In 2005 she was named a Fellow of the IEEE for contributions to image and video analysis and affective computing.
 CNN named her one of seven "Tech SuperHeros to Watch in 2015."
-In 2019, Picard was elected to the National Academy of Engineering for contributions in affective and wearable computing.
-She is a Fellow of the AAAC.
+Picard is also an elected member of the National Academy of Engineering for contributions in affective and wearable computing and of the National Academy of Inventors.
+She is a Fellow of the AAAC and the ACM.
 Picard has been honored with dozens of distinguished and named lectureships and other international awards.
 She is a popular speaker and has given over 150 keynote and invited plenary talks.

 Picard has served on numerous international and national science and engineering program committees, editorial boards, and review panels, including the Advisory Committee for the National Science Foundation's (NSF's) division of Computers in Science and Engineering (CISE), the Advisory Board for the Georgia Tech College of Computing, and the Editorial Board of User Modeling and User-Adapted Interaction: The Journal of Personalization Research.

 Picard interacts regularly with industry and has consulted for many companies including Apple, AT&T, BT, HP, i.Robot, Merck, Motorola, and Samsung.
 Her group's achievements have been featured in forums for the general public such as The New York Times, The London Independent, National Public Radio, Scientific American Frontiers, ABC's Nightline and World News Tonight, Time, Vogue, Wired, Forbes, Voice of America Radio, New Scientist, and BBC programs such as "Hard Talk" and BBC Horizon with Michael Mosley.
-Picard lives in Newton, Massachusetts with her husband, whom she met in the computer room at MIT on a Friday night (true story).
-They have been married since 1988 and have three energetic sons.
+Picard lives in Newton, Massachusetts with her husband and they have three energetic sons.